 1 – To Generate Wind Power

-One of the most popular uses of wind energy today is for wind power generation.
-During this process, a wind turbine is used to harness the energy of the wind.
-As the wind starts to move the turbine blades, a generator starts to turn which then produces electricity.
+One of the most popular uses of wind energy is to generate electricity.
+During this process, a wind turbine harnesses the energy of the wind.
+As the wind starts to move the blades of the turbine, a generator starts to turn which then produces electricity.

 Another use of wind energy is in transportation.
-Civilisations have for many thousands of years used wind energy in transportation in the form of sailing.
+Civilizations have for many thousands of years made use of wind energy for sailing.
 Researchers believe that sailing has been in existence in some form since as far back as 5000 BC.
-In more recent times we have seen both small and large ships capable of sailing under the power of the wind.
+In more recent times, we have seen both small and large ships capable of sailing under the power of the wind.

-It may surprise you to know that some modern shipping companies are beginning to embrace wind energy as a use in transportation.
-Vessel’s including fishing trawlers and even cargo ships have had large kites installed that are capable of helping to reduce fuel consumption on long journey’s by as much as 30% under the right conditions.
+It may surprise you that some modern shipping companies are beginning to embrace wind energy once again.
+Vessel’s including fishing trawlers and even cargo ships have had large kites installed.
+These can help to reduce fuel consumption on long journeys by as much as 30% under the right conditions.
 This is an obvious attraction for companies that spend significant amounts on fuel and for those looking to reduce their carbon footprint.

-- Windsurfing – This uses a mast and a sail that is attached to a surf board which a person will stand on to operate the sail.
+- Windsurfing – This uses a mast and a sail that’s attached to a surfboard on which a person will stand whilst operating the sail.

 - Sailing – This more traditional use of wind energy can be used in sports where individuals or teams will race each other.

 - Land Sailing – Similar to sailing only this is performed on land with a small vehicle that has wheels and a sail.